mwilliamson/nope/README.rst

 * Check type of loops twice, in case assignments in the body of the loop change the type of variables.
   Or just don't let the type change.

+* Find a way to speed up the C# tests.
+Record/replay?

 Status
 ------